Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/development/improving-software-quality.md

 1. Building better or more features.
 2. Improve all the rest of the qualities of the software (often dubbed "non-functional" qualities)

+It's worth noting that it's not only the _actual_ software that can be improved using the following principles & practices, but everything "around" the software too (documentation, specifications, infrastructure code, automation pipelines, metadata code, build files, etc.).

 ## When to improve

 Improve the software when you need to improve the software.